ethereumclassic/ethereumclassic.github.io/content/blog/2023-04-19-how-to-contribute-to-etc-mining/index.md

 Because the market has become very competitive, it is advisable to acquire ASIC machines to mine ETC. We have reviewed the [iPollo V1 Mini SE Plus ASIC miner](https://ethereumclassic.org/blog/2023-03-14-mining-ethereum-classic-with-an-ipollo-asic-through-2miners-pool) and will soon publish a post about the Bitmain Antminer E9 ASIC miner.

-These mining machines may be acquired in the following links:
+These mining machines may be acquired from the following links:

 **Buy iPollo:** https://ipollo.com/products/ipollo-v1-mini-se-plus